cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 ## Data Sources

 This package combines multiple data sources which were identified through research as strongly related to absenteeism:
-* School Information System (SIS) data:
+* School Information System (SIS):
-  + Student school, grade, and roster data
+  + School, grade, and roster data
-* Beha
+* Barriers to students:

- - student patterns of academic digital engagement (both inside and outside school),
+  + Transportation data, distance from school, school changes, student illness
- - demographic data,
+* School experiences:
- - academic data,
+  + School suspension, disciplinary, behavior, and learning outcome data
- - school level data, and
+* Engagement data:
- - behavior data.
+  + Attendance, digital engagement

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns of chronic absenteeism (see below for list of relevant OEA modules).